wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/6-review-audience-targeting-settings-before-launching.md

 :::image type="content" source="../media/-kendall.png" alt-text="Diagram of Kendall's profile head shot and job title." :::

 Kendal is a part time nurse working 20 hours a week at Region C of Lamna Healthcare.
-He is paid hourly, but not eligible for benefits since he works less than 20 hours a week.
+Kendal is paid hourly, but not eligible for benefits since they works less than 20 hours a week.
 He belongs to the ADD groups of:
 *Medical professional*, *Hourly paid*, and *Region C*.
-In his Viva Connections Dashboard, Kendal sees the Shifts card, and other cards that are available for all Lamna employees.
+In the Viva Connections Dashboard, Kendal sees the Shifts card, and other cards that are available for all Lamna employees.